timopaul/idealo-merchant-order-api-v2-php-sdk/README.md

     $response = $client->sendRequest($request);

-Sets the order to "sent to the customer" and the order status to "COMPLETED".
+Sets the order status to "COMPLETED" and as "sent to the customer".

 In addition, tracking information such as carrier and tracking codes can be transmitted so that idealo can track the order and transmit this information to the customer.
 Tracking information can be expanded by sending carrier and tracking codes multiple times.